BU multi-event athletes opened action at 87th-annual event on Wednesday.

 Baylor earned two of top three spots in both decathlon and heptathlon

-His main coaching duties at Baylor are with the throws and multi events.
-Brabham handles many of the day-to-day duties involved with the Baylor track and field program and also served as Michael Johnson's strength coach.
-Currently, he is working with Olympic Gold medalists and World Champions Jeremy Wariner, Darold Williamson and Reggie Witherspoon as their personal strength coach.
+His main coaching duties at Baylor are with the throws, vaults and multi-events.
+Brabham handles many of the day-to-day duties involved with the Baylor track and field program and also served as the strength coach of Olympic gold medalists Michael Johnson and Jeremy Wariner.
+He also previously worked with Olympic champions and former BU greats Darold Williamson and Reggie Witherspoon.

-Over the years, Brabham has coached 40 All-Americans and 34 school record holders, including five-time All-American April Holliness, four-time All-American Skylar White and two-time All-American Chris Gillis.
+Over the years, Brabham has coached 43 All-Americans and 36 school record holders, including six-time All-American Skylar White, five-time All-American April Holliness and two-time All-American Chris Gillis.

 In 2012, White continued to blossom under Brabham's watchful eye.
-She earned All-American honors in the shot put both indoors and outdoors to give her a total of four for her three-year career.
-She was the first and only Baylor female All-American in a throwing event, until Erin Atkinson garnered the status at the national indoor meet with an eighth-place finish in the weight throw.
-The first year Bear also set the school-record in the discipline with a toss of 68-4.5 at the Big 12 Indoor Championships.
-Brabham also helped Eric Bostick set a school record in the Heptathlon with 5,017 points tallied at the Big 12 Indoor Championships.
+She earned All-America honors in the shot put both indoors and outdoors.
+She was the first and only Baylor female All-American in a throwing event until Atkinson garnered the status at the national indoor meet with an eighth-place finish in the weight throw.
+The first-year Bear also set the school-record in the discipline with a toss of 68-4.5 at the Big 12 Indoor Championships.
+Brabham also helped Eric Bostick set a school record in the heptathlon with 5,017 points at the Big 12 Indoor Championships.

 In 2009, Brabham coached freshman multi-event athlete Eric Bostick to a new school record in the indoor heptathlon.
 Bostick scored 4,364 points at the Big 12 Indoor Championships.
 In the javelin, Lyons broke the school record for the first time with a toss of 218-05.